threefoldfoundation/threefold_data/content/blog/realizing_the_promise/realizing_the_promise.md

 image_caption: Co-Realizing the Promise
 excerpt: Together with our global community, we're realizing the initial promise of an open-source, peer-to-peer Internet owned by the people.
 authors: [sacha_obeegadoo]
-created: 2022-03-17
+created: 2022-03-21
 ---

-What was once a massive global movement sparked by the idealism of free culture and the net; is now hosting a wave of unintended consequences that may destroy sovereignty and freedom as we know it.
+What was once a massive global movement sparked by the idealism of free culture and the net, is now hosting a wave of unintended consequences that may destroy sovereignty and freedom as we know it.
 The digital revolution and the “democratization” of the Internet promised to lead us to a prosperous and equitable world, one that brought us closer together, eliminating both physical and virtual boundaries.

 <br/>